A little about…

 Around Christmas of 1987 Antonello decided to move to Nuernberg, Germany, where he soon found many fellow jazz musicians to make music with.
 In 1994, through the urgings of his wife Stephanie, they then moved to Berlin, where they still live and where he makes his musical home.

 Arrived in Berlin Antonello devoted himself completely to music and to his little son Davide who always raises in contact with music, also taking him to rehearsals and Jam Session.

 Every evening he goes out to attend all the Jam Sessions in the city and almost immediately finds himself taking over the direction of the session at the Ellington, a historic Jazz club in Berlin, where Eric Dolphy played his last concert.
 He is a regular guest at the Schlot, at the Quasimodo, at the Parkhaus where he conducts the Jam Sessions on Thursdays and at all the Jazz clubs in Berlin.
 He becomes part of the Cuban music and Latin Jazz scene and founds the InterJazzional© group in which he works on the mixture of the most classic jazz with Caribbean music.
 He taught for six years at the Jazz and Popular Music Department of the Hanns Eisler University of Music and toured playing piano alone on the Baltic coast.
-Take part in the famous movie “Goodbye Lenin” where he places two of his compositions.
+As composer and performer he takes part in the famous movie “Goodbye Lenin” where he places two of his compositions.

 With his agency InterJazzional©, which he founded to support all forms of art and their interaction, he organizes a Jazz festival in Bavaria, the Berlin Week at the Villa Celimontana Festival in Rome and three mini festivals in the agency’s spaces in Berlin.